muthusalami/Archive-It-Leak-Debugger-Inspector/README.md

-# Archive-It Leak Debugger & Inspector (ALDI) Google Chrome extension
+# Archive-It Leak Debugger & Inspector (ALDI)

-**ALDI** is a Google Chrome extension that performs quality assurance on Internet Archive's Archive-It replay pages by 1) providing the user insight on live leaks of a replay site & 2) the ability to compare console log messages between the replay & the 'live' site.
+**ALDI** is a Google Chrome extension that performs quality assurance on Internet Archive's Archive-It replay pages by 1) detecting + rewriting CSP violations 2) providing the user insight on live leaks of a replay site & 3) allowing the user to compare console log messages between the replay & the 'live' site.

 ## set up